Sepphoris: Late Roman and Byzantine periods

-In the centuries between the rule of Herod Antipas and the end of the Byzantine era, (7th century), the city reportedly thrived as a center of learning, with a diverse, multiethnic and multireligious population of some 30,000 living in relatively peaceful coexistence.

 Early Muslim period

 The fourth century saw Jewish Zippori losing its centrality as the main Jewish city of the Galilee in favour of Tiberias, and its population dwindled away.
 With the Muslim conquest of the region, a new village rose on the ruins of ancient Zippori/Sepphoris, known by the name Saffuriya.
 Saffuriya's main development occurred during the Mamluk period (13th–16th centuries).
 Various Islamic dynasties controlled the site, with an interlude during the Crusades, from the 630s and up until World War I.

 The ninth-century Islamic scholar Ya'qubi noted that Saffuriyyah was taken during the first conquest by the Arab armies in Palestine. in 634.
-Later, the city was incorporated into the expanding Umayyad Caliphate, and al-jund coins were minted by the new rulers.
+Later, the city was incorporated into the expanding Umayyad Caliphate, and coins were minted in Sepphoris for the Jund al-Urdunn by the new rulers.
 A stone-built aqueduct dating to the early Umayyad period (7th century CE) has been excavated.
 Saffuriya was engaged in trade with other parts of the empire at the time; for example, cloaks made in Saffuriyya were worn by people in Medina.
 Umayyad rule was replaced by Abbasid rule.